sergey-melnychuk/sergey-melnychuk.github.io/_posts/2018-04-21-localstack-with-docker.markdown

 docker.startContainerCmd(containerId).exec();
 ```

-Once tests are finished, to stor and remove container these two line is enough.
+Once tests are finished, to stor and remove container these two lines is enough.

 ```java
 docker.stopContainerCmd(containerId).exec();